NordicSemiconductor/asset-tracker-cloud-memfault-azure-js/features/ForwardChunks.feature.md

 <chunk data>
 ```

-Then the mock HTTP API should have been called with a `POST` request to
+Soon the mock HTTP API should have been called with a `POST` request to
 `chunks.memfault.com/api/v0/chunks/${deviceId}`

 ```